Improving LLM Agents with Reinforcement Learning on Cryptographic CTF Challenges: Results

 \subsection{Reinforcement Learning}

-To investigate the impact of reinforcement learning (RL) on cryptographic task performance, we conducted three distinct training experiments using the Llama-3.1-8B model: \begin{enumerate*}[label=(\roman*)] \item training without hints for 251 steps on easy challenges, \item training with hints for 251 steps, \item curriculum-based training, initially providing hints for 130 steps followed by 121 steps without hints. \end{enumerate*}
+To investigate the impact of Reinforcement Learning (RL) on cryptographic task performance, we conducted three distinct training experiments using the Llama-3.1-8B model: \begin{enumerate*}[label=(\roman*)] \item training without hints for 251 steps on easy challenges, \item training with hints for 251 steps, \item curriculum-based training, initially providing hints for 130 steps, followed by 121 steps without hints. \end{enumerate*}

-At the outset, the model frequently produced valid Python code via tool calls but simultaneously hallucinated answers rather than executing the code.
-Consequently, even though the generated scripts could yield correct flags, the model's preemptive hallucination terminated the interaction prematurely.
+Initially, the model often generated valid Python code through tool calls but would simultaneously provide incorrect or imagined answers instead of executing the code.
+As a result, even when the generated scripts could produce the correct outputs, the model's premature hallucinations led to the termination of the interaction.

 Figure \ref{fig:reward_plot} illustrates the progression of average rewards throughout training, showing an increase from approximately 0.6 to 0.9 across all scenarios.
-The hinted training regime consistently achieved higher rewards due to the hints guiding the model to the appropriate solution..

-Metrics tracking successful Python code execution (defined as code running without errors) improved notably from roughly 39\% to approximately 56\%.
+The hinted training regime consistently achieved higher rewards due to the hints guiding the model to the appropriate solution.
+The exact breakdown of the different rewards gained during training is shown in Figure \ref{fig:reward_plot_by_types}.
+Metrics tracking successful Python code execution (defined as code running without errors) improved notably from roughly 39\% to approximately 56\%, with most of this improvement happening in the first 30 steps of training.
 The adherence to the correct answer format saw an even more substantial improvement, rising from about 40\% to nearly 80\%.
-However, properly formatted tool calls remained steady at approximately 95\%, owing to extensive prompt engineering prior to training.

-Post-training results on the easy subset of the \emph{random-crypto} benchmark (Table \ref{tab:grpo_crypto_easy_comparison}) reveal significant performance improvements.
-The curriculum and hinted models achieved the highest gains, indicating that training with hints effectively guides the model toward accurate solutions more frequently.
-Specifically, certain challenges that remained unsolved without hints were able to be solved when the model was equipped with hints, suggesting that hints effectively direct model focus toward solution paths.

-Table \ref{tab:grpo_pico_comparison} demonstrates that improvements gained from GRPO training generalized beyond the \emph{random-crypto} dataset, as evidenced by enhanced performance on the picoCTF cryptographic benchmark \cite{hacksynth}.
-Despite a limited set of picoCTF challenges constraining definitive conclusions, improved Python execution reliability positively impacted tasks external to the initial training data, implying genuine skill acquisition rather than dataset-specific overfitting.
+This improvement happened in the first 50 steps.
+However, properly formatted tool calls remained steady at approximately 95\%.
+The reason behind this is that the prompt was constructed to direct the model to produce proper tool calls.
+The rate of successful challenge solutions went from 10\% to 30\%, and unlike the other rewards, this was gradual during the full training, with variance across training steps.